-Studies regarding K-12 Al curriculum in the Asia-Pacific region have not only shown a positive influence on students' learning outcomes with various Al concepts such as machine learning, neural networks, and deep learning but have also shown improvement in students' interest in Al courses.10
+Studies regarding K-12 AI curriculum in the Asia-Pacific region have not only shown a positive influence on students' learning outcomes with various AI concepts such as machine learning, neural networks, and deep learning but have also shown improvement in students' interest in AI courses.

 Currently, the most common pathway into the AI workforce is through a four-year degree.
 Interest in AI-related degrees like computer science is surging-enrollment in computer science degrees grew 249 percent between 2011 and 2020.
 However, there is some concern that the teaching capacity at universities is not growing proportionally.
-The proportionally of the AI workforce is through a four-year degree.

 Another key challenge is the significant gap in science and engineering degree awards to certain underrepresented groups, including minorities and women.
-The National Science Board (NSB) describes this issue as "the missing millions"-those who have yet to be engaged in the STEM workforce so that it reflects the region's racial, ethnic, and gender makeup of the general population.14
+The National Science Board (NSB) describes this issue as "the missing millions"-those who have yet to be engaged in the STEM workforce so that it reflects the region's racial, ethnic, and gender makeup of the general population.